 - 1. Baseline funding for all projects: Up to \$50,000 - Plus: \$15 per attributed EOCCO member your project will address.
-Must provide REALD/SOGI information on these members your project served at the end of your grant funding period.
-If you are unsure about how many members to use for your budget, please contact CBIR@ohsu.edu. - Optional: Proposals that include a focus on health disparities will be awarded an additional \$15,000 on top of base funding.
+If you are unsure about how many members to use for your budget, please contact EOCCOGrants@eocco.com. - Optional: Proposals that include a focus on health disparities will be awarded an additional \$15,000 on top of base funding.
 However, a specific focus on health disparities is not a requirement for this opt-in.
 Projects incorporating a focus on heath disparities must do so in addition to targeting EOCCO patients within the required incentive measures.